vantage6/vantage6-workshop/episodes/chapter5.md

 To create a new task, that is to say, to request the execution of an algorithm on a given organization, in the context of a particular organization, you can use the `create()` method of the `client.task` resource.

+This `create()` method requires a dictionary with `method` and `kwargs` keys as an input.

 As an input for the task creation, a dictionary with 'method' and 'kwargs' keys is required.
-The 'method' value must contain the name of the function to be executed.
-The 'kwargs' value must be another dictionary with the properties required by the algorithm.
+The value of `method` must contain the name of the function to be executed.
+The `kwargs` value must be another dictionary with the properties required by the algorithm.
 For example, if you want to create a task with the *federated average* algorithm (see original [source code here](https://github.com/IKNL/v6-average-py/blob/master/v6-average-py/__init__.py)), the input would look like this:

 ```Python
 """